Air Transportation Centers of Excellence (20.109)

 Applicant Eligibility

-Applicants are limited to colleges and universities with the financial resources to meet statutory requirements for matching Federal funds and maintenance of effort.
-Academic institutions may partner with industry affiliates and other government laboratories.
+FAA COE applicants are limited to colleges and universities with the financial resources to meet statutory requirements for matching Federal funds and maintenance of effort.
+Academic institutions may partner with industry affiliates, other public and private entities, government laboratories and other interested parties.
+Applicants must satisfy the Congressionally mandated selection criteria as stated in an open Final Solicitation.

 Beneficiary Eligibility